preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 # Prerendering with Preset Vite

-It's been a half-year since our prerendering plugin has somewhat quietly become available in `@preact/preset-vite`, so let's talk about it, our history, and the ecosystem at large.
+It's been a half-year since our prerendering plugin has somewhat quietly become available in `@preact/preset-vite`, so let's talk about it, a little of our history, and the ecosystem at large.

 Those who have been in our community for a while know how much we like prerendering; it was a first-class feature in Preact-CLI, then WMR, and now our Vite preset.
 When it's done right, it's a pain-free addition to the typical SPA that improves the user experience greatly and our prerender-plugin aims to facilitate just that.